gmittal/gmittal.github.io/_posts/2013-10-18-mgwu-internship.md

 {
   "title": "My Internship Experience With MakeGamesWithUs (as a 13-year-old)", "author": "Gautam Mittal",
-  "summary": "The life of a young, hungry teenage coder.", "tags":[
+  "summary": "My experience hanging out at a Silicon Valley startup.", "tags":[
     "me",
     "internships"